Pleeper228/todos-ui-react/README.md

 The UI is now available at http://127.0.0.1:3000

 ---
-## Original create react app README below:
+## Original Create React App README below:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).